 9 But the Lord‘s portion is his people,

-Putting together all the evidence together and in their respective contexts so far, these are either angelic beings overseeing territories in the heavenly realms, or they are powerful, godly men.
+Putting together all the evidence and its respective contexts so far, these are either angelic beings overseeing territories in the heavenly realms, or they are powerful, godly men.
 But as I explain below, the terms “sons of God” and “fallen angels” are a contradiction.
 Satanic beings are not sons of God, by definition.

 My interpretation is that the context of Deut.
 32:8-9 indicates these are down-to-earth realms, and it is a far leap to assume that the sons of God are angels that rule over them.
 The sons of God were prominent men (humans) because the rest of Scripture teaches that angels do come down and give messages but do not become humans and rule over people for extended period of times, as if they were angel-kings.
 It makes me wonder if there are angel-leaders or angel-politicians existing today.
 I doubt it.

-However, angelic beings could oversee the human realms, so I don’t wish to categorically exclude this possibility, as the next point shows.
+However, I still have enough room in my interpretation to say that it is possible that angelic beings could oversee the human realms from a spiritual realm, so I don’t wish to categorically exclude this possibility, as the next point shows.

 6..
 How does this entire theology relate to Dan.
 10:13, 20 and the Prince of Persia hindering Michael and the messenger-interpreter?

 The prince (or ruler) of Persia that hinders Michael and the messenger from God cannot be another angel.
 It must be a demonic being.
 Yet the belief that the sons of God are satanic beings is a contradiction.
 If they are satanic, they are not sons of God, definitionally.
 And nowhere in Dan.
 10 does the phrase “sons of God” appear.